 Road access to the South Grove, Stanislaus River and Bradley Grove are not accessible in the winter months.
 However, even though roads are closed, cross country skiing is available and encouraged in the Park during the winter months.

-The South Grove Natural Preserve will lead you through a pristine stand of sierra redwoods, the earth’s largest living objects.
-The South Grove contains about 1,000 large sierra redwoods – also known as giant sequoias – about 10 times as many as the North Grove.
+The South Grove Natural Preserve will lead you through a pristine stand of giant sequoia trees.
 The largest redwoods in the park are found here in the remote and tranquil South Grove.

 Depending on your route, you may hike 3.5 miles to 5 miles on this trail.
 The first 1.5 miles of trail is a moderate, steady climb from the parking lot to the start of the loop trail, with a gain of 260 feet in elevation.